tvdstaaij/telegram-json-backup/README.md

 # telegram-json-backup

+***This script has been deprecated in favor of [telegram-history-dump](https://github.com/tvdstaaij/telegram-history-dump).
+Telegram-json-backup still works but it is no longer maintained.***

+## Summary

 Python script for telegram-cli that creates [JSON Lines](http://jsonlines.org) compliant dumps of Telegram message backlogs.

 Support for downloading media files is available on the experimental branch (`git checkout experimental`).
 It changes the backup process significantly and may be unstable.

 ## Updates
-October 7th, 2015:

-* This script can still be used but is no longer maintained.
-A better alternative is in the works and will be published on Github in the near future.

 September 5th, 2015: